Calibrating Generative Models to Distributional Constraints: Simulations: Determining when CGM Thrives and Struggles

+Both algorithms reduce the calibration error by approximately 80-90\% at base proportion $10^{-2}$ and by approximately 50\% at $10^{-3}$ (\Cref{fig:synthetic-exp-2}A).
+The nontrivial reduction in calibration error at $10^{-3}$ is surprising since, on average, fewer than one sample per batch is drawn from the rare mode throughout fine-tuning.
+Constraint satisfaction degrades past this threshold, but we suspect larger batch sizes would enable calibrating increasingly rare events.
+For events rarer than $10^{-1}$, CGM-relax deviates farther from the base model compared to CGM-reward and the maximum entropy solution.

+In \Cref{app:subsec:synthetic-experiments-details}, we consider a second rare event setting in which, rather than reweighting the rare mode by a constant factor, it is upweighted to the fixed proportion $0.8$.
+Similarly, for $p_{\thetabase}(\mbx(1) > 0)$ as small as $10^{-3}$, CGM satisfies the calibration constraint to high accuracy.

 \textbf{Scalability to high-dimensional models and constraints.} We next evaluate how performance depends on the dimensionality, $k$, of the GMM and the constraint.
-We take the base model to be a product of one-dimensional GMMs with marginals as in \Cref{fig:synthetic-exp-1}A. For the calibration constraint, we choose the $\mbh(\mbx) = [\mathbbm{1}\{\mbx(1)[1] > 0\}, \dots, \mathbbm{1}\{\mbx(1)[k] > 0\}]$, where $\mbx(1)[i]$ is the $i$th dimension of $\mbx(1)$ and $\mbh^\ast=[0.8,\dots, 0.8]$.
+We take the base model to be a product of one-dimensional GMMs with marginals as in \Cref{fig:synthetic-exp-1}A. For the constraint, we choose

+where $\mbx(1)[i]$ is the $i$th dimension of $\mbx(1)$.
 Since both the base model $p_{\thetabase}$ and maximum entropy solution $p_{\mbalpha^\ast}$ are independent across dimension, the KL distance between these two distributions grows linearly in dimension.
 The multimodality of this model, with $2^k$ modes, mimics the multimodality of practical generative models.
 We perform CGM-relax and CGM-reward with batch size $M=10^4$.
+For CGM-relax, we select the largest $\lambda$ for which miscalibration is reduced by 90\%.

 In this high-dimensional regime, significant discrepancies emerge between CGM-relax and CGM-reward (\Cref{fig:synthetic-exp-2}B).
 CGM-relax consistently eliminates the majority of constraint violation up to $k{=}10^3$, albeit with a non-trivial excess KL divergence to $p_{\thetabase}$ compared to the maximum entropy solution $p_{\mbalpha^*}$ that increases linearly with dimension.
-Although CGM-reward performs well for low-dimensional constraints (${<}10$), we find that the empirical maximum entropy problem \eqref{eq:dual-opt} is infeasible with high probability for ${>}30$ constraints.
-In fact, even when $\widehat{\mbalpha}_N$ is fixed to its oracle value $\mbalpha^\ast$ (\Cref{fig:synthetic-exp-2}B), CGM-relax still outperforms CGM-reward.
+Although CGM-reward performs well for low-dimensional constraints (${<}10$), we find that the empirical maximum entropy problem \eqref{eq:dual-opt} is infeasible with high probability for $k{>}30$.
+Even when $\widehat{\mbalpha}_N$ is fixed to its oracle value $\mbalpha^\ast$ (\Cref{fig:synthetic-exp-2}B), CGM-relax still outperforms CGM-reward.

-\section{Case-studies with diverse models, data, and constraints}
+\section{Case-studies with Diverse Models, Data, and Constraints}